lxe/supermoon/README.md

  > WARNING: This is a work (of art) in progress.
 Please don't use in production.

-A hacky, cached top-level npm package installer.
+A cached top-level npm package installer.
+Makes `npm install`ing your dependencies super-fast!
 Hopefully to become a less hacky npm client.

 Supermoon installs your dependencies in a golbally configured directory, and then links the appropriate versions to your local `node_modules`.